amihays/Pickstarter/README.md

 [Details][phase-one]

-### Phase 2: Flux Architecture and Project CRUD (2.5 days)
+### Phase 2: Flux Architecture and Project Create/Read (2.5 days)

 In phase 2, I will first set up the Flux architecture and React Router.
 I will add the necessary actions and ApiUtil methods for the Genres and Projects.
-Then I will add the Stores for Genres and Projects, and finally the views for the genres index, genre show page (which holds the index for the projects under that genre), and the project form to post new projects.
+Then I will add the Stores for Genres and Projects, and finally the views for the genres index, genre show page (which holds the index for the projects under that genre), project show page, and the project form to post new projects.
 I will style these with Bootstrap.

 [Details][phase-two]